 Did you Know?
-List of Interesting Facts about Native Americans Montana
+List of Interesting Facts about Indians Montana

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Montana, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Montana are as follows:
+Our unusual and interesting facts about Indians of Montana, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Montana are as follows:

 - Fact 1 - Montana is a state of the northwest United States bordering on Canada.
 The indigenous people of this state included various tribes of Native Americans including Woodland tribes and those who adopted the Great Plains culture.
 Names of Border States: Idaho, North Dakota, South Dakota and Wyoming